bnb-chain/bnb-chain.github.io/docs/BNBSidechain/security/bridge-security.md

 ---
 # Bridge Security

-cBridge introduces the best-in-class cross-chain token bridging experience for BAS. cBridge for bridging assets from BAS to BSC and vice-versa can be accessed [here](https://test-bas-bridge.celer.network/#/transfer)
+cBridge introduces the best-in-class cross-chain token bridging experience for BNB Sidechain. cBridge for bridging assets from BNB Sidechain to BSC and vice-versa can be accessed [here](https://test-bas-bridge.celer.network/#/transfer)

 Time and again several news headlines have resurfaced about the compromise and hacking of different cross-chain bridges resulting in a loss of million of dollars.
 The development teams at BNB Chain and Celer understand the importance for our community, users, and developers to have a clear understanding of the security models of the Celer Inter-chain Message Framework (Celer IM).